Chapter 11: Spiritual Possibilities

 Natural Spirits

-We can regard the laws of nature as spirits because they have an essential influence on us and we cannot control them.
-We may have learned to describe and manipulate them for our convenience but we cannot control or alter the laws themselves.
+We can take the laws of nature as a given in our world, unavoidable and beyond our control.
+We can regard them as spirits because they have an essential influence on us, and while we have learned to describe and manipulate many of them we cannot undo or change them.
 In this sense, for example, the fundamental forces of physics can be regarded as spirits - they affect us and there is nothing we can do to alter their affecting us or the ways in which they do so.
 We can also, for example, regard the phenomenon of emergence, say of atoms from subatomic particles, as a natural spirit since there is nothing we can do to prevent it happening under the appropriate conditions.
-In fact, all natural processes that constitute unavoidable parameters of our being are spirits to us in this sense.
+In fact, all natural processes that constitute unavoidable parameters of our being but are beyond our control are spirits to us.

 Connective Systems and Their Holisms